Port City, USA

 Crystal smiles at her.
 "We're dealing in mind control, here, and everything's weird.
 I think either I just learned to go along with it—"

 "That doesn't bug the shit out of you?"

 "Me neither."
 It was true.
 It shouldn't have been, though.
 "I'm ...
 I'm new to all this fuckin'..."
 She waves her hand aimlessly.

 Crystal pauses before answering.
 "I thought I was, too," she says slowly.
 "But apparently I'm not.
 Which is why I'm here."

 Tanya frowns.
 "Apparently I'm not, either?
 I don't know, it's been a fucking week of this or something."

 "Oh wow, haha."
 Crystal looks around a little nervously.
-"I think I might have been under control for like three years.
+"I think I might have been under control for like a year and a half.
 But not by him!" she adds quickly.
 "There's...
 I think that Silver Tongue has a way for me to get out of some stuff I've got myself into."